-Availability: authorized users should be able to access the data if they need it for authorized purposes.
+Availability: Authorized users should be able to access the data if they need it for authorized purposes.

 2.7 How we dispose of your information

-Our goal is to dispose your information “no longer than necessary for the purposes that we collect and use data”; Upon the expiry of the data retention periods set out in data retention policy, or when a data subject exercises their right to have their personal data erased, personal data shall be deleted, destroyed, or otherwise securely disposed of as follows:
+Our goal is to dispose of your information “no longer than necessary for the purposes that we collect and use data”; Upon the expiry of the data retention periods set out in data retention policy, or when a data subject exercises their right to have their personal data erased, personal data shall be deleted, destroyed, or otherwise securely disposed of as follows:

 - Personal data stored electronically (including any and all backups thereof) shall be deleted.